 People work in sales to give themselves a non-stop challenge and to meet new people.
 Customer service representatives get a real rush from actually helping people solve their day-to-day problems.
 If you don’t have a goal for your employment, you should give it some real thought and consider what it is you want out of your job, beyond a stack of green.
 That’ll make it easier to find a job that’s a really awesome fit.

 #3.
-Your resume should stress how your skills will benefit company.
+Your resume should stress how your skills will benefit the company.
 Your resume and cover letter are sales documents, don’t let anyone ever tell you anything different.
 If you can’t sell yourself, it’s worth it to pay someone who can.
-These simple pieces of paper should take all the skills you have and arrange them in a way that makes a convincing argument that your skill set is ideal for the company you’re apply to and will benefit it in some significant way.
+These simple pieces of paper should take all the skills you have and arrange them in a way that makes a convincing argument that your skillset is ideal for the company you’re applying to and will benefit it in some significant way.
+In this article, HR professionals give tips on how to write a resume.

 #4.
 At the interview, show real interest in the business.
 If you get called for an interview, prepare.
 Don’t just figure out what your weaknesses and strengths are, also go online and learn about the company and the position for which you’re applying.